JohnathonBowers/coding-log/coding-log.md

 ## April 2023

+**April 3, 2023**
+- Read through "Algorithm Concepts and Tips" unit in the Projects and Algorithms module in my Coding Dojo bootcamp
+- Studied a general overview of data structures and introductory material on arrays in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms"

 **April 2, 2023**
 - Designed MVP wireframe for my individual project for the Projects and Algorithms module in my Coding Dojo bootcamp